adrielyeung/one-to-hundred/README.md

 4. EnterNameFragment is displayed to allow each player to input their names, with a dialog to confirm afterwards.
 <img src="https://github.com/adrielyeung/one-to-hundred/blob/main/images/name.PNG" alt="StartActivity - EnterNameFragment" width="25%" height="25%">
 <img src="https://github.com/adrielyeung/one-to-hundred/blob/main/images/confirm_name_prompt.PNG" alt="StartActivity - EnterNameFragment Prompt" width="25%" height="25%">
-The "back" button may be used to return to MainActivity.
+The "back" button may be used to return to HomeActivity.

 ### 8. GameActivity extends InGameActivity
 3 Fragments are used in a ViewPager: